MSc Operations and Logistics Management

 GLOBAL LOGISTICS MANAGEMENT

-This advanced module introduces students to some of the latest ideas and concepts relating to the strategic management of operations and the supply networks of which they are a part.
-Thus, the focus is on both the medium to long term planning and design of supply chains and also on their immediate day-to-day management i.e. the focus is both strategic and tactical.
-The module explores key strategic and tactical decisions faced by supply chain managers, for example, decisions about processes, collaboration, information technology, etc. This module is taken in combination with NBS-7052A and NBS-7056A.
+This advanced module will introduce you to some of the latest ideas and concepts related to global logistics management and the supply chain networks of which they are a part.
+You will focus on both the medium to long term planning and design of supply chains and also on their immediate day-to-day management i.e. the focus is both strategic and tactical.
+You will explore key strategic and tactical decisions faced by supply chain managers, for example, decisions about logistics processes, collaboration or use of information technology.
+In this module you will learn about the following aspects: basic concepts of logistics and supply chain, modes of transport, intermodal transport, international freight management, distribution network planning, material handling, warehousing, and application of different management philosophies.
+Please note this module is taken in combination with Marketing Theory and Practice and Strategic Operations and Supply Management.

 INNOVATION AND TECHNOLOGY MANAGEMENT